Danza de los Viejitos: Origin

-Immigrants from Michoacan in Long Prairie Minnesota, U.S.A. danced this dance at the town's Cinco de mayo celebration in the first decade of the 21st century.

 Clothing

 A Danzante wears a top and bottom made out of a white blanket.
 It is topped with a "sarape," which is a blanket worn as a cloak in Latin America.
 Each sarape contains different designs and colors.
 They wear a hat made out of straw with adorned lengthy pieces of ribbon, each one a different color.
 The ribbon is parted down the middle of the hat, each one hanging 10 cm on the sides.
 Their shoes are sandals that have a wooden sole in order to make a tapping noise throughout their dance, followed by a wooden cane they also use.
 The dancers also wear a mask made out of either wood, cornstalk paste, or clay with an elderly man's face painted on it.

 Music

 The music consists of 3 instruments.